hpgrahsl/kryptonite-for-kafka/README.md

 #### Decryption of selected fields

-Provided that the secret key material used to encrypt the original data record is made available to a specific sink connector, the `CipherField` SMT can be configured to decrypt the data as follows:
+Provided that the keyset used to encrypt the original data record is made available to a specific sink connector, the `CipherField` SMT can be configured to decrypt the data as follows:

 ```json5
 {